widalida26/moazone_sam/README.md

 # moazone_sam
-Lambda functions for Sam distribution of moazone project
+lambda functions for Sam distribution of moazone project